rapidsai/cugraph-docs/docs/cugraph-docs/source/nx_cugraph/benchmarks.rst

 This page presents the performance of algorithms currently supported by ``nx-cugraph`` across four graphs of varying sizes.

 The goal is to provide a clear comparison of how dispatching to a GPU-accelerated backend compares against the default, CPU-based implementation of NetworkX.
-This allows users to get an idea of potential speedups that they might gain from leveraging dispatching to a GPU with ``nx-cugraph``.
+This allows users to get an idea of potential speedups that they might see by leveraging dispatching to a GPU with ``nx-cugraph``.

 As datasets grow larger, the GPU-accelerated backend begins to show increasingly faster speedups over the CPU.
 This trend demonstrates how the GPU's parallel processing capabilities allow it to handle large-scale graph analytics much more efficiently than the CPU.